Jiangxi: Culture

 Although little known outside of the province, Jiangxi cuisine is rich and distinctive.
 Flavors are some of the strongest in China, with heavy use of chili peppers and especially pickled and fermented products.

-Jingdezhen is widely regarded as the producer of the best porcelain in China.
+Jingdezhen is widely regarded as the producer of the best porcelain in China, it is known as the "porcelain capital" of China.

 Jiangxi also was a historical center of Chan Buddhism.

 Prominent examples of Hakka architecture can be found in Jiangxi.

 Transportation

 As of January 2015, Jiangxi had two Yangtze River crossings, both in Jiujiang.

 Rail

 The Beijing–Kowloon Railway and Shanghai–Kunming Railway crisscross the province and intersect at Nanchang, which also has a high-speed rail link to Jiujiang.
 In addition, Jiangxi is connected by rail to Anhui Province via the Anhui–Jiangxi and Tongling–Jiujiang Railways; to Hubei via the Wuhan–Jiujiang Railway; and to Fujian via the Yingtan–Xiamen, Hengfeng–Nanping, Ganzhou–Longyan and Xiangtang–Putian Railways.

 Tourism

-There are several famous mountains in Jiangxi Province, including Mountain Lu in Jiujiang, Mount jinggang at the border of jiangxi province and Hunan province, Mount Sanqing in Yushan county.
+There are several famous mountains in Jiangxi Province, including Mount Lu in Jiujiang, Jinggang Mountains at the border of Jiangxi and Hunan, and Mount Sanqing in Yushan county.